11EJDE11/xna-cncnet-client/Docs/Fonts.md

 Some TTF/OTF fonts (especially CJK fonts like SimSun or WenQuanYi Zen Hei) contain embedded bitmap glyphs optimised for specific sizes.
 FontStashSharp does not use these embedded bitmaps — it always rasterizes from the vector outlines.
 This means these fonts may look blurrier than expected at their intended pixel sizes.

 If you need pixel-perfect CJK rendering, either use a font whose vector outlines are already optimized for a specific pixel size (e.g., [Unifont](https://unifoundry.com/unifont/index.html) in 16 px, which has its bitmap data converted to vector outlines), or follow the "Preprocess font files" instructions above.
-In either case, there is only one optimal size for the font, and using it at other sizes may look worse.
+In either case, there is only one optimal size for a preprocessed font, and using it at other sizes may look worse.

 ### SpriteFont has no fallback